Gaspar Noé: Style, themes, and influences

 Noé stated in the September 2012 edition of Sight & Sound magazine that seeing 2001: A Space Odyssey at the age of seven changed his life, an experience without which he would never have become a director.
 A poster for the film features notably in a scene towards the end of Irreversible.
 He also credits his mother for taking him to see other transgressive films as a child, including one by Fassbinder, and cites the skeleton fight scene from Jason and the Argonauts as a core memory from his youth.

 Many of his movies feature all kind of film posters, which reflects his collection and passion for them.
-He is believed to be the owner of one of the three known copies of the rarest poster for the 1931 film M. Since Irréversible, he's kept working with French film poster designer Laurent Lufroy for all his feature films: Lufroy even appears in Love (as a policeman), Climax (as a dog-handler) and Lux Æterna (using a torch).
+He is believed to be the owner of one of the three known copies of the rarest poster for the 1931 film M. Since Irréversible, he's kept working with French film poster designer Laurent Lufroy for all his feature films: Lufroy even appears in Love (as a policeman), Climax (as a dog-handler), and Lux Æterna (using a torch).

 Additional influences cited by Noé include the French photographer Pierre Molinier, the Japanese director Koji Wakamatsu (particularly the film The Embryo Hunts in Secret), Spanish-Mexican filmmaker Luis Buñuel (particularly the films Un Chien Andalou and Los Olvidados), David Lynch's Eraserhead, Le Professeur Choron (the founder of Hara Kiri magazine), and Argentinian painter Jorge De La Vega (who is also Noé's godfather).

 Many specific scenes and filmmaking decision from Noé's work were inspired by films.
 The warning in I Stand Alone was influenced by the film Homicidal (1961).
 Irreversible was inspired by the film Betrayal (1983), for its reverse chronology, as well as the films In the Realm of the Senses (1976), I Am Cuba (1964), A Clockwork Orange (1971), Straw Dogs (1971), Deliverance (1972), and Death Wish (1974).
 The POV camera in Enter the Void was inspired by Lady in the Lake (1947).
 Additionally, the use of 3D in Love was inspired by Gravity.

-Noé also cites the 1983 Austrian serial killer film, Angst, by Gerald Kargl and Martin Scorsese's Taxi Driver as additional influences.
+Noé also cites the 1983 Austrian serial killer film, Angst, by Gerald Kargl, and Martin Scorsese's Taxi Driver as additional influences.
 He has said De Niro's performance in Raging Bull was his "favorite male performance ever."

 One of Noé's favorite books is An Experiment with Time by J. W. Dunne.

 Personal life

+Noé has been in a relationship with French filmmaker and frequent collaborator Lucile Hadžihalilović since 1985, after meeting on the set of Noé's first short film, Tintarella di Luna.
+Some sources say that Noé and Hadžihalilović are married, but Noé refers to Hadžihalilović as "my girlfriend" and "my life partner" in interviews.

+Noé considered Hadžihalilović's father as his second father.
+He also considered actor Philippe Nahon and film director Fernando Solanas as father figures to him.
+Their close deaths and also Noé's experiences dealing with his mother's dementia, as well as Noé being diagnosed with a brain hemorrhage that almost killed him in early 2020, inspired Noé to direct the film Vortex (2021).